Leichhardt, New South Wales: Culture

 Leichhardt is home to many creative industry workers and is known for its colourful and inventive mural art, such as the panorama at the Renwick Lane and at the Hawthorne Canal Railway Underpass.
 Leichhardt has access to many art and cultural organisations.
 Commercial galleries are found throughout the area and Boomali Gallery, the Aboriginal Arts Organisation is situated in Flood Street in Leichhardt.

-The Italian community has a wealth of social and cultural organisations located in Leichhardt, and work is underway everyday to develop the Italian Forum Cultural Centre.
+The Italian community has commercial, social, and cultural organisations located in Leichhardt, and work is underway everyday to develop the Italian Forum Cultural Centre.
 Co.As.It. is one of them and they provide a range of culturally and linguistically appropriate services to enhance the quality of life of the community and to promote the Italian language and culture in New South Wales.
 The suburb was originally considered to be Sydney's 'little Italy', but that reputation has since decreased.

 Leichhardt is the yearly host of the Italian Festa on Norton Street where local traffic is temporarily closed on Norton and neighbouring streets transforming surroundings into a huge European style outdoor café, celebrating Leichhardt's cultural diversity with an International Food Fair, gift stalls, community expos and live entertainment throughout the day.
 Leichhardt is also known for its café culture with cafés in abundance.
 The oldest café in the area is Café Sport, which is located on Norton Street.